nocomplexity/SecurityArchitecture/threadmodels.md

 # Threat Models

-This section is not about teaching you how to model you specific security or privacy solutions.
-By now you know that your model should be built out of attack vectors, security personas and security and privacy principles and requirements.
+This section is not about teaching you how to model you specific security solutions.
+By now you know that your model should be built out of attack vectors, security personas and security principles and requirements.
 The next chapter of this reference architecture deals with reusable principles in depth.
-First we present valuable models that can be reused when created a security or privacy solution architecture.
+First we present valuable models that can be reused when created a security solution architecture.

 Security threat modelling, or threat modelling, is a process of assessing and documenting a system's security risks.
 Security threat